-Alternatively referred to as a fixed space or hard space, NBSP is short for Non-Breaking SPace and is used in programming, HTML, and word processing to create a space in a line that cannot be broken by word wrap on in the case of HTML create multiple spaces that are visible on a web page and not only in the source code.
+Alternatively called a fixed space or hard space, NBSP (non-breaking space) is used in programming and word processing to create a space in a line that cannot be broken by word wrap.
+With HTML, allows you to create multiple spaces that are visible on a web page and not only in the source code.

 Creating a fixed space in a word processor and other programs

-An example of how a user may insert a NBSP in HTML would be by adding the below extended HTML tag.
+An example of how a user may insert an NBSP in HTML would be by adding the below extended HTML tag.